aimms/how-to/Articles/585/585-development-architecture.rst

 The specifics of hosting your application in these two environments are provided in the two subsections below:

-Using localhost to host your AIMMS service
+Using Localhost to Host your AIMMS Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Assuming the :doc:`services are defined <../585/585-AIMMS-server-app>` in your application you can activate the service